MemryX Frigate Manager

 • You can also click Discover Camera, which uses ONVIF to scan for IP cameras on your network and makes it easier to connect without manual lookup.

-This opens a more powerful GUI where you can:
+This opens a more advanced GUI where you can:

 • Select different models (or provide a custom model)